anya-khatri/midterm-paperproject/README.md

 # URL Shortener - Architecture Comparison

-A comprehensive comparison of URL shortener service deployment using Monolithic, IaaS (Microservices), and Serverless architectures.
+A comparison of URL shortener service deployment using Monolithic, IaaS, PaaS and Serverless architectures.

 ## Table of Contents
 - [Architecture Overview](#architecture-overview)